Corruption in Ukraine: Highways

-Energoatom
+Nuclear energy

-In 2015 corruption allegations were made against Energoatom, Ukraine's state nuclear power operator.
-In 2016, Energoatom's assets and bank accounts were frozen by Ukrainian courts over allegedly unpaid debts, which Energoatom appealed.
-In June 2016 its bank accounts were unfrozen.
+In 2015, corruption allegations were made against Energoatom, Ukraine's state nuclear power operator.
+In 2016, Energoatom's assets and bank accounts were frozen by Ukrainian courts over allegedly unpaid debts, a decision that Energoatom appealed against.
+In June 2016, its bank accounts were unfrozen.

+Operation Midas

-On November 12, 2025 a National Anti‑Corruption Bureau of Ukraine investigation into an alleged Energoatom US$100 million kickback scheme led to the resignation of Justice Minister (and formerly Energy Minister) German Galushchenko, the resignation of Energy Minister Svitlana Grynchuk, and the dismissal of Energoatom's supervisory board.
-Grynchuk was Galushchenko's deputy Energy Minister and succeeded him.
-The scheme was uncovered by a 15-month investigation, code-named "Midas", which included 1,000 hours of audio recordings and about 70 search operations.
-Prime Minister Yulia Svyrydenko first announced only Galushchenko's suspension, but hours later President Zelenskyy called for the resignation of both Galushchenko and Grynchuk.
-Both quickly complied.
+On 12 November 2025, a NABU investigation code-named Operation Midas into an alleged Energoatom US$100 million kickback scheme led to the resignation of Justice Minister German Galushchenko, and the Energy Minister Svitlana Hrynchuk, and the dismissal of Energoatom's supervisory board.
+Grynchuk had been Galushchenko's deputy Energy Minister, and succeeded him in the post in July 2025.
+The investigation involved 1,000 hours of audio recordings and about 70 search operations.
+When President Volodymyr Zelenskyy called for the resignation of the ministers, they quickly complied.

-The investigation alleges that contractors supplying services or goods to Energoatom were forced to pay kickbacks.
-Among the seven suspects named by prosectors is Timur Mindich, a businessman and former associate of President Zelenskyy.
-Mindich co-owned the entertainment company Kvartal 95 with Zelenskyy prior to the latter's election to the presidency.
-Also named were Galushchenko adviser Ihor Myronyuk and Dmytro Basov, executive director for security at Energoatom.
-Galushchenko himself was not one of the seven suspects named.
+Among the seven suspects named by prosecutors was an entrepreneur Timur Mindich, who had co-owned the Kvartal 95 Studio with Zelenskyy prior to his election to the presidency, and Dmytro Basov, an executive director at Energoatom.

-President Zelenskyy stated on his official Telegram channel that the Justice Minister and the Energy Minister “could not remain in their positions” in light of the allegations, "as a matter of trust".
-Zelenskyy stressed that given the hardships faced by Ukrainians as a result of the ongoing Russian attacks on the country's energy infrastructure, "It is absolutely unacceptable that there are still some [corruption] schemes in the energy sector."

-The Economy Ministry annouced that a new supervisory board for Energoatom would be named within a week, and that Group of Seven countries would be consulted while the new board was formed.
-Energoatom would undergo an audit which would be reviewed by law enforcement officials.
+The Economy Ministry announced that a new supervisory board for Energoatom would be named within a week, that the G7 countries would be consulted, and that Energoatom would undergo an audit to be reviewed by law enforcement officials.

+On November 28, 2025, investigators raided the home of Andriy Yermak, the head of the Office of the President of Ukraine.
+Zelenskyy dismissed him later that day.
+Reports indicated that Yermak had played a central role in July 2025 efforts to curtail the independence of anti-corruption bodies, allegedly to obstruct the Energoatom investigation; protests forced the government to reverse course within days.
+Internal polling shared with The Economist suggested that trust in Zelenskyy had fallen by half since the NABU revelations.